zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 ### `FHE.max_eint` (::mlir::concretelang::FHE::MaxEintOp)

-Get maximum of two encrypted integers.
+Retrieve the maximum of two encrypted integers.

-Get maximum of two encrypted integers using the formula, 'max(x, y) == max(x - y, 0) + y'.
+Retrieve the maximum of two encrypted integers using the formula, 'max(x, y) == max(x - y, 0) + y'.
-Type of inputs and the output should be the same.
+The input and output types should be the same.

 If `x - y`` inside the max overflows or underflows, the behavior is undefined.
-So to support the full range, you should increase the bit-width by 1 manually.
+To support the full range, you should increase the bit-width by 1 manually.

 Example:
 ```mlir